How to Create Accessible Focus Outlines in CSS

 few subtleties.
 Andy Adams has written a great article for CSS Tricks about

-:focus-visible that really goes into detail.
+:focus-visible that goes into detail.

 Increase Hit Areas Inside Focusable Elements